cerebraljam/naive_bayes_notebook/README.md

     	* "address change" is positive.
 Prior probability is: 6.18%.
 Updated probability is: 3.19%
     	* "buy" is positive.
 Prior probability is: 3.19%.
 Updated probability is: 4.71%
     	* "logout" is positive.
 Prior probability is: 4.71%.
 Updated probability is: 1.39%
-    	* "search" is negative.
+    	* "view" is negative.
 Prior probability is: 1.39%.
-Updated probability is: 0.80%
+Updated probability is: 0.93%
     	* "sell" is negative.
-Prior probability is: 0.80%.
-Updated probability is: 1.51%
+Prior probability is: 0.93%.
+Updated probability is: 1.76%
-    	* "view" is negative.
-Prior probability is: 1.51%.
+    	* "search" is negative.
+Prior probability is: 1.76%.
 Updated probability is: 1.01% Probability that our user is a buyer is: 1.01%

-## Probability distributions for fraudsters
+## Probability Distributions For Fraudsters

+After observing our profiles and logs, and investigating the behaviour that our fraudster did, we can create a probability distribution that would make it easier for us to spot it again.

 ```python